Camp Rainbow & Rainbow Kids

 What will we do for fun?

-Activities include a climbing wall and low ropes course, zip line, arts and crafts, archery, canoeing, fishing, music, horseback riding, sports, swimming and exciting evening programs.
+Activities include a climbing wall and low ropes course, zip line, arts and crafts, archery, canoeing, fishing, music, sports, swimming and exciting evening programs.

 Will there be kids like me at camp?